Air Fryer Recipe

 Method

-- Gently wash the pumpkin blossoms in cold water and pat dry with a paper towel.
-Carefully remove the stamens from inside each blossom without tearing the petals.
+1. Gently rinse the pumpkin blossoms in cold water, then pat them dry with kitchen paper.
+Carefully remove the stamens from inside each blossom, taking care not to tear the delicate petals.

-- In a mixing bowl, combine the ricotta cheese, grated Parmesan, beaten egg, minced garlic, salt, pepper, and lemon zest.
-Mix until smooth and well incorporated.
+2. In a mixing bowl, combine the ricotta cheese, grated Parmesan, beaten egg, minced garlic, salt, pepper, and lemon zest.
+Stir until smooth and evenly mixed.

-- Using a small spoon or piping bag, gently fill each blossom with the ricotta mixture, making sure not to overstuff.
-Twist the ends of the petals to seal the filling inside.
+3. Using a small spoon or piping bag, carefully fill each blossom with the ricotta mixture, making sure you do not overstuff them.
+Twist the petal ends to seal the filling inside.

-- In a bowl, whisk together the flour, water, and a pinch of salt until a smooth batter is formed.
+4. In a bowl, whisk the flour, water, and a pinch of salt together until you have a smooth batter.

-- Dip each stuffed blossom into the batter, allowing any excess to drip off.
-Place them in the air fryer basket, ensuring they do not touch each other.
-Lightly spray them with olive oil.
+6. Dip each stuffed blossom into the batter, letting any excess drip back into the bowl.
+Arrange them in the air fryer basket so they are not touching, then lightly spray with olive oil.

-- Air fry the blossoms for 8-10 minutes, turning halfway through, until they are golden and crisp.
+7. Air fry the blossoms for 8-10 minutes, turning them halfway through, until golden and crisp.

-- Once cooked, remove the blossoms from the air fryer and serve immediately.
+8. Once cooked, take the blossoms out of the air fryer and serve straight away.

 Why this works in an air fryer